| April 23, 2020 | Dabbing

 We will help you understand the answers as well as provide step-by-step instructions for making rosin at home.
 Also referred to as rosin tech, the process utilizes heat and pressure to extract the essential oils from the cannabis flower or hash.
 This can be performed using a simple hair straightener or a rosin press.

-Because the industrial rosin presses are very expensive and intended for commercial production, we will explain how to make rosin hash at home with a basic hair straightener you could buy at any Target as the primary piece of extraction equipment (with the option to use a Home Depot bar clamp to increase pressure).
+Because the industrial rosin presses are very expensive and intended for commercial production, we will explain how to make rosin hash at home with a basic hair straightener as the primary piece of extraction equipment (with the option to use a bar clamp to increase pressure).
 Once your rosin hash is ready, we can show you how to smoke dabs as well!

 Step by Step Guide to Making Rosin Dabs